ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victim_assets/update.rst

 Update Victim Assets
 --------------------

-The basic format for updating a Victim Asset is:
+The following example illustrates the basic format for updating a Victim Asset:

 .. code::